Aiden Leos, Boy Killed In Road Rage Shooting, To Get Plaque At Orange County Zoo

-ORANGE (CBSLA) – A 6-year-old boy who was killed during a freeway road rage shooting last month will get a special plaque in his honor at the Orange County Zoo, officials announced Thursday.
+ORANGE (CBSLA) – A 6-year-old boy who was killed during a freeway road rage shooting last month will get a special plaque in his honor at the Orange County Zoo.

-The plaque, when its complete, will be placed in the zoo’s new Large Mammal Exhibit, which is still under construction, Orange County Supervisor Don Wagner said in a news release.
+The plaque, when its complete, will be placed in the zoo’s new Large Mammal Exhibit, which is still under construction, Orange County Supervisor Don Wagner said in a news release last week.READ MORE: 2 Homes Destroyed In Flats Fire, Evacuations Still In Place For Pinyon Crest

-A briefing to announce the dedication plans will be held at the zoo next week.
+A briefing to announce the dedication plans will be held at the zoo Monday morning.
 Aiden loved to visit parks with his parents, his family told CBSLA.

 Joanna Cloonan, Aiden’s mother, was involved in a road rage incident with the occupants of a white Volkswagen station wagon over a perceived unsafe lane change, according to California Highway Patrol.